Charca/bootbot/README.md

 - A bot that searches for random gifs
 - An example conversation with questions and answers
 - How to organize your code using modules
-- How to use threads to set a Persistent Menu or a Get Started CTA
+- How to use the Messenger Profile API to set a Persistent Menu or a Get Started CTA
 - How to get the user's profile information

 To run the examples, make sure to complete the `examples/config/default.json` file with your bot's tokens, and then cd into the `examples` folder and run the desired example with node.
 For example: